-If you have hepatitis C, you may want more information or to talk to others who also have the infection.
-The Pacific Hepatitis C Network can connect you with resources and local support groups in your area.
+People affected by hepatitis C may want more information or to talk to others who are also affected.
+BC Hepatitis Network can connect you with resources and local support groups in your area.

 Complications

 Hepatitis C infection can lead to serious complications, including: